Do I qualify to be a residency teacher?

 What is the cost?

 If you would like to participate in the program indepent from a participating distict, your cost will be $5,000.
 This fee must be paid in full upon acceptance into the program and is nonrefundable.
-To take advantage of this option, you must be teaching in a North Carolina school.
+To take advantage of this option, you must be teaching in a North Carolina public school.

 Why should I choose CCTI?